Singular extension of critical Sobolev mappings with values into complete Riemannian manifolds: Positive reach and tubed embeddings

-\begin{remark} By a result of Eichhorn \cite{E}, if $(\mathcal{N},g)$ is complete and all the covariant derivatives of the Riemann tensor are uniformly bounded up to order $k$, then all the derivatives of the metric are uniformly bounded up to order $k$, in every normal chart (a property called {\em $k$-uniform regularity of the metric}).
-Actually, as mentioned in \cite[§17]{P}, for any $k \geq 1$, one could also get $(k+1,\alpha)$-uniform regularity, for any $\alpha \in (0,1)$. \end{remark}

-\begin{remark} It can be proven (\cite[Theorem~1.2]{Disconzi} and references therein) that a Riemaniann manifold has bounded geometry if and only if it is \emph{uniformly regular}.
-An analysis of the proof actually shows that $(k+2)$-uniform regularity implies $k$-bounded geometry for every $k \in \N$. \end{remark}

 By Nash's embedding theorem, any Riemannian manifold $\mathcal{N}$ can be isometrically embedded into a Euclidean space $\R^\nu$, for some $\nu \in \N$.
 Nash's construction provides the general upper-bound $\nu \leq \frac{1}{2} n(n+1)(3n+11)$.
 However, Nash's argument does not yield, in general, a uniform $\eps$-neighbourhood of $f(\mathcal{N})$ on which the nearest-point projection is well-defined.
-(Of course, if $\mathcal{N}$ is compact, then any isometric embedding of $\mathcal{N}$ into $\R^\nu$ has positive reach and smooth nearest-point projection --- see, e.g., \cite[Theorem~1 in Section~2.12.3]{Simon} for a fully detailed proof.)
-In light of the necessary conditions mentioned in the Introduction, one may suspect that, to this purpose, uniform bounds on the derivatives of $f$ could be quite useful.
-However, such bounds are not provided by the standard Nash's construction.
-Addressing the reader to \cite{P} for the details, we briefly explain below the basic idea of the proof of Theorem~\ref{thm:p}, which is expressly designed to obtain such bounds.
+(Of course, if $\mathcal{N}$ is compact, then any isometric embedding of $\mathcal{N}$ into $\R^\nu$ has positive reach and smooth nearest-point projection --- see, e.g., {\cite[Section~4]{Federer}} or \cite[Theorem~1 in Section~2.12.3]{Simon} for a fully detailed proof.)
+Theorem~\ref{thm:p} stems from Petrunin's key idea that, under the assumptions that $\mathcal{N}$ has $1$-bounded geometry and uniformly polynomial growth, it is possible to improve on Nash's construction so as to obtain uniform bounds on the derivatives of $f$.
+In turn, these uniform bounds produce a uniform $\eps$-neighbourhood of $f(\mathcal{N})$ (see \cite[§4]{P} for more information about the strategy of the proof of Theorem~\ref{thm:p}).

-The isometric embedding of Theorem~\ref{thm:p} is, as a matter of fact, a kind of Nash's theorem, in the sense that the desired tubed embedding is essentially (and very cleverly) obtained by slightly modifying and improving Nash's construction so to exploit the bounded geometry in order to obtain {\em uniformly smooth} embeddings, which is the crucial point of the argument.
-Petrunin first proves an easier version of Theorem~\ref{thm:p} in which $k$-bounded geometry is assumed for all $k \in \N \cup \{0\}$ (see \cite[``Main theorem'' in §2]{P}).
-Then, he observes in \cite[§17]{P} that only very minor changes are needed to strengthen the theorem by requiring merely $3$-bounded geometry.
-Finally, in the same section it is argued that, by Remark~\ref{rk:eich}, Remark~\ref{rk:k-bdd}, and G\"{u}nther's trick for the proof of Nash's theorem \cite{Gunther}, one can relax the assumption to $1$-bounded geometry.